> Return to HOME

 ARTICLE 114- (1) Procedural requirements are the following:

-a) Turkish courts having right of jurisdiction.
+a) Turkish courts having jurisdiction.

 b) The branch of justice being permissible.